nurulbalqisapr/Customer-Churn-Prediction-at-Telco-Industry/README.md

 | Solver | liblinear |
 | class_weight | balanced |

-### Why Hyperparameter Tuning Was Used

-GridSearchCV was used to find the most suitable Logistic Regression configuration for the business objective.

-The tuning process was focused on maximizing Recall so the model could detect more potential churn customers.
+The tuning process focused on maximizing Recall so the model can detect more potential churn customers.

 ---

 ## Final Model Performance

-The final Logistic Regression model was evaluated on **971 unseen test customers**.
+The final Logistic Regression model was evaluated on 971 unseen test customers.

-### Test Set Results

 | Metric | Score |
 |---|---:|